Resonious/website/documents/teleport-description.md

 the local end, a VR headset.
 Put on the headset to see what the camera sees - and you can turn your head.

+<video controls type="video/webm" src="/videos/teleport-preview-full.webm"></video>

-The video streaming is just WebRTC, the VR part THREEjs.
+The video streaming is WebRTC, the VR part THREEjs.
 This combo works amazingly well - WebRTC "just works" and makes it trivial to set up video streaming.
 THREE makes it painfully simple to [pipe a WebRTC video into a texture](https://threejs.org/docs/index.html#api/en/textures/VideoTexture) and render it in VR.